mistval/node-fetch-cache/README.md

 It is safe to remove values from the cache arbitrarily (for example if you implement a TTL in the caching delegate).

-Example: you could make and use your own simple memory cache like this:
+For example, you could make and use your own simple memory cache like this:

 ```js
 class MyMemoryCache {